Proposal calls for a financial advisor, a public information officer, and an assistant attorney

 "The will of council be the will of council, but I have major problems with it," he said.

-Page 2 of 2 - The council members ultimately decided to take additional time to examine the issue further at the February finance meeting.
+The council members ultimately decided to take additional time to examine the issue further at the February finance meeting.